kksgandhi/personal_site/stoicism.md

 Here is a... better view of stoicism:

 Stoicism is a philosophy of [[emotional intelligence]].
 A stoic understands why an event makes them feel happy or sad, and understands the value of those emotions, without letting emotions control them.
 A stoic might be [[happiness|happy]], but their happiness does not derive solely from their surroundings, and will retain their happiness even if they lose their material wealth.
-Similarly, a stoic might endure some hardship, and feel [[sadness|sad]] as a way to deal it, but won't let their sadness define them, won't lash out in [[anger]]
+Similarly, a stoic might endure some hardship, and feel [[sadness|sad]] as a tool to deal it, but won't let their sadness define them, won't lash out in [[anger]].

-I consider stoicism amongst my most important personal philosophies.